+'''

-''' The SNP Pipeline distribution does not include the sample data, but does include information about the sample data, as well as the reference sequence.
-The files are organized as shown below: snppipeline/data/agonaInputs/sha256sumCheck snppipeline/data/agonaInputs/reference/NC_011149.fasta snppipeline/data/agonaInputs/sampleList
+The SNP Pipeline distribution does not include the sample data, but does

+include information about the sample data, as well as the reference

+sequence.
+The files are organized as shown below:

+snppipeline/data/agonaInputs/sha256sumCheck

+snppipeline/data/agonaInputs/reference/NC_011149.fasta

+snppipeline/data/agonaInputs/sampleList

 Copy the supplied test data to a work area:

+'''

+'''

-mkdir testAgona
+mkdir testAqona

 cd testAgona

 cfsan_snp_pipeline data agonaInputs .

 Create sample directories and download sample data from SRA at NCBI.
+Note that

-Note that we use the fastq-dump command from the NCBI SRA-toolkit to fetch sample sequences.
-There are other ways to get the data, but the SRA-toolkit is easy to install, and does a good job of downloading large files. '''
+we use the fastq-dump command from the NCBI SRA-toolkit to fetch sample

+sequences.
+There are other ways to get the data, but the SRA-toolkit is

+#

+easy to install, and does a good job of downloading large files.

+#

+mkdir samples

+< sampleList xargs -I % sh -c 'mkdir samples/%; fastq-dump --gzip --origfmt --split-